cpioarchiver to copy and back up files |

 concatenation of files and directories preceded by a header that gives the file

 name and other file system information.
-With cpio
+With cpio, you can

 create a new archive, extract the contents of an existing archive, list archive